Categories: Programming, BigData

 A satellite record has as many additional attributes as needed to hold properties provided by the source.
 Optionally, an additional “hash difference” field may be stored which is a hash of all other fields in the satellite, in order to help with “delta detection” for data during ETL.

-When an update for a satellite record is received from upstream (ie new attributes for an entity), then a new satellite record is inserted - existing records are never deleted.
+When an update for a satellite record is received from upstream (ie new attributes for an entity), then a new satellite record is inserted - existing records are never deleted or updated.
 The new record contains a complete copy of all the relevant attributes, ie makes the old record “obsolete”.
 When a satellite associated with some source system has many fields, and some of those fields change often, then it may be appropriate to define multiple satellite tables to reduce churn in the non-changing properties.

 If an upstream system alters its data format such that it no longer fits into the existing satellite table(s), then new satellite tables should be defined to hold the new data.
 The older tables should be left as they are.
 The ETL export to data marts will need to be adapted to deal with the change in format.